 The Company designates derivative contracts or non-derivative Financial Assets / Liabilities as hedging

-instruments to mitigate the risk of change in fair value of hedged item due to movement in interest rates,
+instruments to mitigate the risk of change in fair value of hedged item due to movement in interest rates, foreign

-the hedging relationship no longer meets the criteria for hedge accounting, the adjustment to the carrying
+relationship no longer meets the criteria for hedge accounting, the adjustment to the carrying amount of a hedged

-amount of a hedged item for which the effective interest method is used for amortising to Statement of Profit
+item for which the effective interest method is used for amortising to Statement of Profit and Loss over the period

-The Company's operating segments are established on the basis of those components of the Company that
+The Company’s operating segments are established on the basis of those components of the Company that are

-the internal business reporting systems.
+business reporting systems.

-Revenue and Expenses have been identified to a segment on the basis of relationship to operating activities
+Revenue and Expenses have been identified to a segment on the basis of relationship to operating activities of

-segment on reasonable basis have been disclosed as "Un-allocable".
+on reasonable basis have been disclosed as “Un-allocable”.

 Segment Assets and Segment Liabilities represent Assets and Liabilities in respective segments.
 Assets and